Timtam/toni-barth.online/toni-barth.online/pages/welcome.md

 .. type: text
 -->

-# Welcome to my nerdspace!
+# Welcome to my website!

 {{% thumbnail "/images/profile.jpg" alt="A profile picture of me" align="center" %}}{{% /thumbnail %}}

-My name is Toni Barth, and this is my website.
-I'm a software developer, teacher, IT administrator, hobby musician and human being, and this webpage will serve as a central hub to get to my various topic-related subpages.
-You can also follow the links within the top navigation to all the various places you're interested in.
+My name is Toni Barth, and i'm currently working as a software developer, IT administrator and teacher whilst enjoying the art of creating music in my spare time.
+Please check out the various links in the navigation area to find out more about my hobby and crafts.

 **Oh, wait, did I forget to mention that i'm blind too?
 Well, here you go.**

-# Who am I?

-## The person
+## Teaching

-You can find all information directly related to me on this website, including my career and my education.

-## {{% doc %}}Music <music>{{% /doc %}}

-I'm especially interested in all kinds of musical topics, which is exactly the reason why I started a YouTube channel on all of that, called [Toni Barth Music](https://www.youtube.com/@tonibarthmusic).
-Everything related to my musical presence can be found here.

-## {{% doc %}}Contact <contact>{{% /doc %}}
+In the case that you're seeking personal tutoring on various programming-related or music/audio editing topics and feel comfortable with me as a person and teacher, i'm offering my services on whichever topic you're interested in, as long as I know my way around it.
+And the best thing: its affordable, and there are no strings attached.
+Please check out my dedicated subpage about teaching.

+## Getting in touch
-This page lists all my various social media accounts, GitHub page and every possible way you can use to reach out to me.

-## {{% doc %}}Support <support>{{% /doc %}}
+I've got a dedicated page where you can find all my accounts, social media presences and everything that can help you in the case that you want to reach out to me. {{% doc %}}Follow me! <contact>{{% /doc %}}

+## Do you want to support my work?

-In the case that you want to support my work, you can find all possible ways to do so here.
+In the case that you want to support me financially, you can find all possible ways to do so {{% doc %}}on the dedicated support page <support>{{% /doc %}}.
 Please note however that I don't rely on your support as I'm working fulltime anyway.